- Saudi-supported outreach program that sought to convert U.S. prison inmates to the Islamic faith

 - Defunct since approximately 2010

-Founded in 1993 under the auspices of the American Muslim Foundation, which served as the educational wing of the American Muslim Council, the National Islamic Prison Foundation (NIPF) administered an outreach program whose purpose was to convert inmates in U.S. penal institutions to the Muslim faith.
+Founded in 1993 by the American Muslim Council, the National Islamic Prison Foundation (NIPF) administered an outreach program whose purpose was to convert inmates in U.S. penal institutions to the Muslim faith.
 Heavily funded by Saudi Arabia, NIPF claimed credit for successfully converting approximately 135,000 prisoners to Islam each year.
 The NIPF instructors who were responsible for indoctrinating those inmates were mostly Saudi-trained clerics who preached the tenets of Wahhabism, an extremist form of Islam that is associated with passionately anti-Semitic and anti-Western worldviews.

 According to its former president, Mahdi Bray, NIPF typically received more than 20,000 Qurans and other Islamic books from Arab nations each year.
 In turn, the Foundation distributed those publications to Muslim inmates in U.S. prisons.
 A very large number of the targeted recipients were African Americans.